-5.2 Resource Nodes for PUN Generation Resource
+5.2 Resource Nodes for PUN Generation Resources and PUN ESRs

 a.
-Resource Connectivity Node for PUN Generation Resource represents the Electrical Bus where physical Resource is connected.
+The Resource Connectivity Node for a PUN Generation Resource or a PUN ESR represents the Electrical Bus where the physical Resource is connected.

 b.
 Generator outputs are injected at Resource Connectivity Nodes.

 c.
-Resource Node for PUN Generation Resource represents the Electrical Bus where Settlement Point for PUN Generation Resource is located.
+The Resource Node for a PUN Generation Resource or a PUN ESR represents the Electrical Bus where the Settlement Point for the PUN Generation Resource or PUN ESR is located.

 d.
-Resource Node for PUN Generation Resource is defined using First Fork Rule and others as described in Section 3.2, Resource Node Location, above.
+The Resource Node for a PUN Generation Resource or a PUN ESR is defined using First Fork Rule and others as described in Section 3.2, Resource Node Location, above.

 e.
-A Resource Node for a PUN Generation Resource is a Settlement Point.
+A Resource Node for a PUN Generation Resource or a PUN ESR is a Settlement Point.

 f.
-PUN energy offers represent net to grid in respect to PUN self-served load.
+PUN energy offers represent the net to grid in respect to PUN self-served load.

 g.
-Three-Part Supply Offer and Ancillary Service Offers can be submitted for PUN Generation Resource for the excess capacity and energy not used to serve the PUN self-serve Load.
+Three-Part Supply Offers, Energy Bid/Offer Curves, and Ancillary Service Offers can be submitted for a PUN Generation Resource or a PUN ESR for the excess capacity and energy not used to serve the PUN self-serve Load.

 h.
-DAM Resource-specific Offers for PUN Generation Resources are settled at SPPs at Resource Nodes for PUN Generation Resources.
+DAM Resource-specific offers for PUN Generation Resources or PUN ESRs are settled at SPPs at Resource Nodes for PUN Generation Resources and PUN ESRs.

 i.
 Constraints within a PUN can be monitored but will not be enforced by DAM, Reliability Unit Commitment (RUC) and Security-Constrained Economic Dispatch (SCED).

 j.
-Only PTP and DAM Energy Bids and DAM Energy-Only Offers can be submitted at PUN Resource Nodes.
+Only PTP Obligation Bids, DAM Energy Bids, and DAM Energy-Only Offers can be submitted at PUN Resource Nodes.